amalia-filimon/FOOD-DELIVERY-SYSTEM/README.md

 ## 🧾 Output

-### 📄 PDF Invoice
+### 📄 Bills
-When a client places an order, a **PDF invoice** is automatically generated and saved locally.
+When a client places an order, a **bill** is automatically generated and saved locally.
 It includes:
-- Client details
 - Ordered products (base and/or composite)
 - Total price
-- Order timestamp

 ### 📊 Administrator Reports
-Reports are saved as `.txt` files and include:
+The administrator can generate reports that include:
 - Orders within specific time intervals
 - Frequently ordered products
 - Loyal clients and their order values
 - Products ordered on a specific day

 ---

-## ✅ Example Scenario

-> A client logs into the system, browses the daily menu, and selects a few dishes.
-After submitting the order, a PDF invoice is generated.
-Simultaneously, the employee is notified of the new order, and the administrator can generate a report including this transaction.